anhhoang-ds/Data-Science/README.md

-# Nam Pham's data sciences and machine learning projects
+# Collection of personal data exploration/ML projects

 ## Introduction
 This repo contains my personal project related to data science, including visualization, predictive models, machine learning techniques.
 I started these projects back when I was styding my Master's and maintained as I started full time job.
 The main purpose of this Git is to refine my data sciences techniques.